This page offers some answers on the most frequently asked questions

 Will we have our own private cabins on the boat?

-Is there a maximum amount of people on this trip?
+Is there a maximum amount of people on this retreat?

-The maximum amount of possible guests on the Sea Dream is 18, yet we are aiming for 14 to 16 people.
+The maximum amount of possible guests on board is 20.

 We will certainly keep you posted on the amount of fellow radiant beings that has signed up for this trip,